Introduction

 Google LLC (USA)

-Google provides three services to Paper Boat: Google Sign-In (identity verification at login); Cloud Vision AI and Natural Language API (content moderation of reported content only); and Firebase Cloud Messaging (push notifications).
+Google provides four services to Paper Boat: Google Sign-In (identity verification at login); Cloud Vision AI SafeSearch (proactive image scanning at upload and scanning of reported images); Natural Language API (sentiment analysis and content moderation category analysis of reported text content); and Firebase Cloud Messaging (push notifications).
 All Google services are governed by the Google Cloud Data Processing Addendum (accepted 2026-05-04).
 Content moderation data is processed transiently in memory and is not stored by Google.
 The transfer of data to Google's US infrastructure — including FCM notification token processing — is governed by the UK Addendum to the EU Standard Contractual Clauses, incorporated under the Google Cloud Data Processing Addendum.

 Apple Inc. (USA)